AP 3434 Responding to Sexual Harassment Under Title IX

 Phone: 541-956-7124

-The Title IX Coordinator is required to respond to reports of sexual harassment or misconduct.
+The Title IX Coordinator is required to respond to reports of sexual harassment.
 The Title IX Coordinator will handle information received with the utmost discretion and will share information with others on a need-to-know basis.
 For example, the Title IX Coordinator may need to address public safety concerns on campus, comply with State and federal legal requirements, or share information to implement supportive measures.

 Jurisdictional Requirements – Application of Procedures

-These procedures apply if the conduct meets the following three jurisdictional requirements:
+These procedures apply if the conduct meets the following jurisdictional requirements:

-• The conduct took place in a RCC “education program or activity.”
-This includes locations, events, or circumstances over which the RCC exercised substantial control over both the Respondent and the context in which the harassment occurred, including on-campus and off-campus property and buildings RCC owns or controls or student organizations officially recognized by RCC.
+- The conduct took place in an RCC “education program or activity.”
+This includes locations, events, or circumstances over which the College exercised substantial control over both the Respondent and the context in which the harassment occurred, including on-campus and off-campus property and buildings RCC owns or controls or student organizations officially recognized by the College own or control;

 Definitions

-Complainant: A Complainant is an individual who alleges they are the subject of conduct that could constitute sexual harassment.
+Complainant: A Complainant is an individual who alleges they are the victim of conduct that could constitute sexual harassment.

-Consent: Knowing, voluntary, and clear permission by word or action, to engage in mutually agreed upon sexual activity.
-Consent is active not passive.
+Consent: Consent means an affirmative, conscious, and voluntary agreement to engage in sexual activity.
+It is clear permission, by word or action, to engage in mutually agreed upon sexual activity.
+Consent is active, not passive.
 Consent to any one form of sexual activity does not automatically imply consent to any other forms of sexual activity.
 Previous relationships or prior consent does imply consent to future sexual acts.
-Consent must be continuous and can be withdraw at any time by either party.
+Consent must be continuous and can be withdrawn at any time by either party.
 Consent can be withdrawn once given, as long as that withdrawal is clearly communicated.
 Once consent is withdrawn, sexual activity must stop immediately.
-In order to give consent, one must be of legal age and must not be considered incapacitated as defined under Oregon State Law.
+In order to give consent, one must be of legal age and must not be considered incapacitated as defined under Oregon state law.
 Oregon state law considers persons under the age of 18 to be "incapable of consenting to a sexual act" (ORS §163.315) and states that if lack of consent is solely a result of the age of the victim, it is a defense to certain crimes that the actor was less than three years older than the victim at the time of the alleged offense (ORS §163.345).

-• Appeal Decision-Maker: The Chief Human Resources Officer (“CHRO”) or Vice President of Student Services/Chief Student Services Officer (“VPSS”/”CSSO”) will serve as the Appeal Decision-Maker as appropriate.
+- Appeal Decision-Maker: The Chief Human Resources Officer (“CHRO”) or Dean of Student Success will serve as the Appeal Decision-Maker as appropriate.

 Formal Complaint: A written complaint signed by the Complainant or Title IX Coordinator, alleging sexual harassment and requesting an investigation.
 If the Title IX Coordinator signs the formal complaint, they will not become a Party to the complaint.